RavenousLegs

 10. Trek to Bashleo Pass

-Bashleo Pass connects Tirthan Valley to Kullu Sarahan.
+Bashleo Pass with its stunning views connects Tirthan Valley to Kullu Sarahan.
 While the bus journey takes around 12 hours to reach any of these locations from the other, it’s more convenient for locals to cover the distance on foot in 5-6 hours.
 The trek to Bashleo pass and back covers a distance of 20 kilometers and is strenuous to complete on the same day.
 You could consider camping for a night and then returning to either Tirthan or descending to Kullu Sarahan.

 Trek to Bashleo Pass